Dream Theater: Shows and concerts

 Dream Theater played and recorded a live performance at the Nippon Budokan Hall on April 26, 2004.
 It was later released as Live at Budokan on October 5, 2004.

 Dream Theater's largest audience as a headlining act was 20,000 in Santiago, Chile on December 6, 2005.
 The show was released on DVD through Portnoy's YtseJam Records.

 In 2007, after their show in Salt Lake City on July 30, Governor Jon Huntsman, Jr. signed a proclamation officially marking July 30, 2007 as Dream Theater Day in the state of Utah.

 In 2008 Dream Theater started the Progressive Nation 2008 tour, along with Opeth, Between the Buried and Me, and 3.
-The tour is the brainchild of Mike Portnoy, who stated, "I've been wanting to assemble a package tour like this for many years now.
+The tour was the brainchild of Mike Portnoy, who stated, "I've been wanting to assemble a package tour like this for many years now.
 With all of the festivals and package tours that go through America, I've been talking with our manager and agent for over 10 years now about doing something that focuses on the more progressive, musician-oriented side of hard rock and metal.
 I decided it was time to stop talking the talk, lace up and finally walk the walk."

 On February 13, 2009, Dream Theater announced the official line up for their Progressive Nation 2009 tour.
-The tour was originally set to feature bands including Swedish bands Beardfish and Pain of Salvation, as well as Zappa plays Zappa.
+The tour was originally set to feature bands including Swedish bands Beardfish and Pain of Salvation, as well as Zappa Plays Zappa.
 On June 22, 2009, Mike Portnoy announced that Pain of Salvation and Beardfish would not be touring the North American leg of the Progressive Nation 2009 tour because of record label complications.
 In the same announcement, Portnoy stated that the bands Scale the Summit and Bigelf would replace Pain of Salvation and Beardfish on the tour.
 This lineup change has put Bigelf on both the North American and European legs of the Progressive Nation 2009 tour.
 The tour's North American leg ran throughout July and August 2009.
 On March 26, 2009, it was announced that Dream Theater would take the Progressive Nation tour to Europe for the first time alongside Opeth, Bigelf and Unexpect.
 The tour ran throughout September and October 2009.